alex-s168/website/pages/article-favicon.typ

 #section[
   = Step 1: Sketching
-  While starting doing this, I realised that a wire would always overlap with the node triangles, unless I cheat.
+  While starting doing this, I realised that one wire always overlaps with one node triangle, unless I cheated.
-  Here is a visual representation of this (inacrruate):
+  Here is a visual representation of this (inaccurate):
   #context wimage(res-path()+"article-favicon/step1_0.png", width:18%)

   \